Mary Gleim: Missoula, Montana

 In January 1892, Gleim was convicted of assaulting two priests.
 While drunk, she had attended church to pay respects to the "McCormick Child" who had recently died.
 She asked a group of priests for a candle to light in Latin.
-When the priests were unable to reply as they did not understand Latin, she ripped the frocks off Father J Neale and Brother Pascal Megazzini, claiming they were not fit to wear the holy raiments.
-Gleim was fined $50, but because she had previously fail to turn up for court forfeited bonds and the fine totalled $736.30.
+When the priests were unable to reply as they did not understand Latin, she ripped the frocks off Father J. Neale and Brother Pascal Megazzini, claiming they were not fit to wear the holy raiments.
+Gleim was fined $50, but because she failed to turn up for court, she forfeited her bond and was forced to pay a total of $736.30.

 Bobby Burns

-Gleim has a long running feud with rival C.P "Bobby" Burns.
-Burns has once appeared as a witness against her in a dispute over property in Front Street.
-The pair had had numerous run-ins, and one occasion Burns was horse whipped and dragged half a block behind a team of horses.
+Gleim had a long running feud with rival C.P "Bobby" Burns.
+Burns once appeared as a witness against her in a dispute over property on Front Street.
+The pair had had numerous run-ins, and on one occasion Burns was horse whipped and dragged half a block behind a team of horses.

 Bobby Burns' house was blown up in the early hours of 12 February 1894.
 Although the house was levelled, Burns survived the blast.
 Two men were soon arrested; Patrick Mason and William Reed.
 Reed was subsequently released and appeared as a witness for the prosecution.
 Mason was put on trial in August 1894 and the details of the conspiracy to kill Burns came to light.
 Gleim was accused of masterminding the plot and arrested.

 She was held in the county jail while awaiting trial.
 Gleim had taken a supply of liquor with her into the jail.
 Officers allowed Gleim out of the jail to collect rents from her properties in the red-light district.
 While out, she assaulted a rival madam but no charges were brought.

 At her trial, future Governor of Montana, Joseph M. Dixon, was the prosecutor and Gleim was defended by Judge Newton W. McConnell and Joseph K. Wood.
 On 24 September she was found guilty and the following day was sentenced to 14 years imprisonment.
 While incarcerated in Deer Lodge, Gleim was assaulted by another inmate.
 She never fully recovered from the stab wounds that were inflicted on her.

 Gleim's lawyers launched an appeal in November 1894 but this was turned down by the District Court of Missoula.
 That decision was appealed to the Montana Supreme Court, who overturned the previous decision.
 In October 1895 Gleim was released from jail pending a retrial.
 Two of the witnesses against her had committed suicide and others had moved away from the area.
 Bobby Burns died of a heart attack in March 1895.
 With no remaining witnesses, the state dropped the attempted murder charge against Gleim on 23 May 1896.